alexmacarthur/macarthur-me-gatsby/src/pages/posts/building-a-lambda-function-with-netlify.md

 const stripe = require('stripe')(SECRET_KEY);
 ```

 Good job.
-You're locally parsing a `netlify.toml` file -- no need to locally hard code variables, and you can access still access the right values during a Netlify deployment!
+You're locally parsing a `netlify.toml` file, and you can access still access the correct values during a Netlify deployment!

 **Now, let's set appropriate headers.** We'll want to make sure we're allowing access to our function via AJAX, as well as that we can pass data to our function successfully.
-For now, I'm just gonna open it up to requests from any domain, but you'll want to change that to your specific domain when you deploy.
+For now, I'm just going to open it up to requests from any domain, but you'll want to change that to your specific domain when you deploy.
 Because I want to later leverage JavaScript's enhanced object literals, I also saved a default status code:

 ```js
 //-- purchase.js